Singing All Along: Synopsis

-In 22 AD, the peasant brothers Liu Yan and Liu Xiu led a rebel force to overthrow the oppressive Xin empire and to restore the Han dynasty.
+In 22 AD, the peasant brothers Liu Yan and Liu Xiu led a rebel force to overthrow the oppressive Xin empire and restore the Han dynasty.
 Yin Lihua, their beautiful childhood friend, joined their fight.
 During the bloody battles, Liu Xiu and Yin faced death many times together before the Xin empire was finally toppled.
 In 23, Liu Yan was seen by the new Han emperor Liu Xuan as a threat and killed.
 Fearing he would be next, Liu Xiu, with the help of his new bride Yin, managed to have Liu Xuan assign him to a territory beyond Liu Xuan's reach.

 However, developing a power base of his own proved difficult.
 In 24, Liu Xiu encountered a dilemma: in order to enter a military alliance with a mighty regional warlord, he needed to marry the warlord's niece Guo Shengtong and break his vows to Yin.
-Meanwhile, Yin discovered that Liu Xuan also had feelings for her.
+Meanwhile, Yin discovered that emperor Liu Xuan also had feelings for her.
 When Yin finally reunited with her husband in 25, Liu Xiu was already the new emperor who had just captured the capital; with Guo, a woman he did not love, as his new wife.
 As the empire remained divided, naming Guo the empress seemed the ideal choice politically, but Liu Xiu's heart never left Yin.
 Amid a struggle for power, war, and intrigues, could their love survive?